Algorithms for Massive Data -- Lecture Notes: Jaccard similarity - MinHash

 \section{Jaccard similarity - MinHash}

-MinHash is a sketching algorithm used to estimate the similarity of sets.
+MinHash is a sketching technique used to estimate the \emph{Jaccard similarity} of sets.
 It was invented by Andrei Broder in 1997 and initially used in the AltaVista search engine to detect duplicate web pages and eliminate them from search results.

 Here we report just a definition and analysis of MinHash.
 For more details and applications see Leskovec et al.'s book \cite{leskovec2020mining}, Sections 3.1 - 3.3.